 The civil complaint reveals that defendants have promoted silver products as a cure for coronavirus, explaining that the silver components will flow into the human’s bloodstream.
 Allegedly, an “Alkaline Structured Silver” will destroy all forms of viruses, usher out the coronavirus, and will attach into human cells, “preventing disease totally and completely.”

 (2) Encompass Health Agrees to Pay $48 Million to Resolve False Claims Act Allegation Relating to its Inpatient Rehabilitation Facilities

 Encompass Health Corporation (formerly known as HealthSouth Corporation), the nation’s largest operator of inpatient rehabilitation facilities (IRFs), violated the False Claims Act by fraudulently misrepresenting the proper classification and diagnosis of an IRF patient.

 In this case, the DOJ found that some Encompass IRFs falsely diagnosed patients with “disuse myopathy” when there was no clinical evidence to prove.
 Also, Encompass IRFs allegedly admitted patients unnecessary for medical services since they were not eligible for admission to an IRF.

-A whistleblower named Dr. Emese Simon, a former contract physician at an Encompass IRF in Sarasota, Floria, and other whistleblowers, have raised three lawsuits under the qui tam provisions of False Claims Act.
+A medicare whistleblower named Dr. Emese Simon, a former contract physician at an Encompass IRF in Sarasota, Floria, and other whistleblowers, have raised three lawsuits under the qui tam provisions of False Claims Act.
 Hence, as a verdict, Encompass Health agrees to pay 48 million dollars, awarding a collective share of 12.4 million dollars to the whistleblowers.

 (3) Georgia Woman Arrested for Role in Scheme to Defraud Health Care Benefit Programs Related to Cancer Genetic Testing and COVID-19 Testing